-With the recent release of the Citadel downloadable content we have reached the end of the Mass Effect trilogy, it’s been a hugely ambitious undertaking by Bioware and one which will held up as an example of what is possible with gaming as a story telling vehicle for future generations.
+With the recent release of the Citadel downloadable content, we have reached the end of the Mass Effect trilogy, it’s been a hugely ambitious undertaking by Bioware and one which will hold up as an example of what is possible with gaming as a storytelling vehicle for future generations.

 Downloadable content wise there were two packs released, the first pack was Bring Down the Sky in which Shepard is tasked with stopping an asteroid which has been set on a collision course with a human colony and the second pack was Pinnacle Station in which Shepard visits an Alliance training facility which is essentially a combat simulator and you try to achieve the best scores.
 Overall these packs were solid but felt like more of an experiment and the potential of the downloadable content would be better realised in later instalments of the series.

 It was also released on the PS3, much later on, but this can only be a good thing as it gives Sony fans the opportunity to play through the whole trilogy from the very beginning and experience it the way it was originally envisaged by the developers and from a personal standpoint I’m not really into the whole console rivalry thing, I think that if a game is good it should be experienced by as many people as possible and this is a fantastic game.